markclements/website/membranes.md

  ![turgor-2](../../BioFun-Support/AllGraphics/turgorOver.gif)

 When the two forces are equal, the net influx of water into the cell stops.
-When the [water] outside decreases, this pressure is reduced and the plant wilts.
+When the [solute] outside increases due to loss of water (e.g., drought), this pressure is reduced and the plant wilts.

 This is a passive effect, built into the wall when it was first assembled.
 Once the cell wall has been built, a cell with a cell wall